gmagnenat/contact-form-fem/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- Typescript
+- Zod

 ### What I learned

 During this project, I learned how to:

-- Implement form validation using JavaScript
+- Implement form validation using Zod
 - Use ARIA attributes to improve accessibility
-- Create responsive layouts using CSS Grid and Flexbox
-- Handle form submissions and display success/error messages
+- implement a "toast like" success message with a dialog element

 ### Continued development

 In future projects, I want to continue improving my skills in:

+- Typescript and design patterns
 - Advanced form validation techniques
-- Enhancing accessibility for all users
 - Optimizing performance for large forms

 ### Useful resources